thomcorah/dmu-multimedia/md/css-playground-lab.md

 ### 1. Download the starter code and open it in Atom

-Make sure to place it in your public_html folder.
+Make sure to open the folder, not just the HTML file.

 ### 2. View it in the browser